On the heterogeneous spread of COVID-19 in Chile: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge support from the Centre for Biotechnology and Bioengineering - CeBiB (PIA project FB0001, Conicyt, Chile).
 AS-D thanks PAI Programme (I7818010006).
-The authors sincerely thank Sebastian Contreras for his support and advice during this research.
+The authors sincerely thank Sebastian Contreras for his support and advice during this research. \Rii{Source code (MATLAB) to reproduce the figures of this paper (main text and Supplementary Materials) is provided as Supplementary File, together with raw parameter data (for $\beta_i$ and $\theta_i$, in xlsx format) used to calculate the statistical ranges reported in the tables.}